poster

 LGBTQ Fairness Poster Design Story

 Josh from Jay Parade gave me all of the information about the equality event, such as the bands performing and the starting time.
 I contacted the venue, as well as Fairness WV, to obtain their logos.
 Since the organization had confidence in my skills, they did not insist on any specific design elements for the layout.
 Although I knew I wanted to include a rainbow in some way, I didn’t want to stoop to cliches or pandering.
 When working on a project such as this, it is easy to make it too cute.
-I wanted to create an eye catching, bright poster that clearly announced what the event was, as well as its goal.
+I needed to create an eye catching, bright poster that clearly announced what the event was, as well as its goal.

 Using negative space for some of the typography was another goal.
 White “paint” splatters create that negative space in front of the rainbow color gradient background.
 I reversed out both the logos at the top, as well as the date and other information at the bottom.
 Then I added a rad rocker jumping with his guitar as the focal image.
 I reduced the image down to black and white, so it would stand out in front of the rainbow background.
 Once I added a motion blur filter, the guitarist was complete.
 Each of the band names features a perspective warp to give it some motion as it wraps around the guitarist.